steve1066d/devore.tubs/options.md

 ### Other Options

-If you are an electronics hobbyist and interested in doing something custom, see [this page](custom.html).
+If you are an electronics hobbyist and interested in doing something custom, see [this page](custom.html) for ideas.